david-schaller/AsymmeTree/development notes/README.md

 # AI evaluation of the proposal

-The proposal is conceptually compatible with AsymmeTree, but it is not a small extension of the current API.
-The present implementation is centered on a single host tree for the gene simulation, with event sampling handled in `asymmetree/treeevolve/genes.py` by `GeneTreeSimulator`.
-Because of that, a true three-level model will need an explicit representation of the host-symbiont structure and additional state on each active gene branch, not only new rate parameters.
+The proposal is compatible with the current architecture of AsymmeTree, and the prototype in `development notes/Example code/simulate_HS_level.py` already shows that a first host-symbiont layer can be built by reusing the existing tree simulation code, the `reconc` attribute for reconciliation maps, and the dated-event information stored in `event` and `tstamp`.
+This makes the proposal more than a purely conceptual extension: the main simulation ingredients already exist.

-The strongest part of the proposal is that it reuses the existing birth-death simulation logic and modifies two natural control points: loss sampling and HGT recipient selection.
-The main technical risk is model clarity: cases (A0)-(A3) are meaningful, but they should be translated into precise per-branch or per-pair weighting rules before coding, otherwise the simulator will become hard to validate and test.
-A staged implementation is advisable: first support a combined host-symbiont tree/state mapping, then add interaction-weighted loss, and only afterwards add host-aware transfer penalties.
+At the same time, the prototype also shows the main challenge.
+A research script can assemble host and symbiont scenarios and post-process labels afterwards, but a library-quality implementation will need explicit collision-safe identifiers, helper functions for coexistence queries, and a clean API in a new `asymmetree.holobiont` module.
+The strongest part of the proposal is still the reuse of the current birth-death machinery, especially by modifying loss sampling and HGT recipient selection.
+The main technical risk is no longer basic feasibility, but precise model specification: cases (A0)-(A3) should be translated into explicit weighting rules and tested carefully, otherwise the behavior of the simulator will be difficult to validate.

 # Implementation